 Social activities in the workplace

 Danish people are often involved in social activities at work.
-Most companies have a some social events throughout the year to which everyone is invited, for example, Christmas parties, summer outings, cake on Fridays, etc., and almost everyone participates in these events.
+Most companies have some social events throughout the year, for example, Christmas parties, summer outings, cake on Fridays, etc., and almost everyone participates in these events.